essenius/FitNesseFitSharpImpersonate/README.md

 # FitNesseFitSharpImpersonate
 Fixture to impersonate another user (e.g. for testing REST APIs under a different account).
+It uses a generic entry from the Credential Manager.
 Note that this won't work with Selenium or UI Automation, as those spawn other processes which use the original user.

 # Getting Started
 1. Download FitNesse (http://fitnesse.org) and install it to C:\Apps\FitNesse